GoncaloCoutinho/Data-Management-Project/README.md

 *Checking the range of average_rating:*
 ![Range Analysis]

-### The analysis done is summarized in the following quality dimensions table:
+### Quality dimensions table:
+Following the analysis done the data quality was performed using a **quality dimension wise approach**, this is, for each quality dimension I analyzed it for all the columns.
 | Columns | Primary key | Uniqueness | Completeness | Consistency | Accuracy | Conformity | Validity | Currency & Timeliness | Reliability & Credibility |
 | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ |
 | book ID | Primary key | Yes | Yes | Yes | - | - | Yes | - | Yes |